-If you have written anything indicating a preexisting condition, that will be their first reason to label a condition
+If you have written anything indicating a preexisting condition, that will be their first reason to label a condition “pre-existing.”

 Often we forget what we told a doctor during past office visits.
 And we don’t know everything the doctor writes down on his records.

 If an insurance company is seriously investigating coverage for a preexisting condition, they will ask for your doctor’s records.
 They may

-also contact the doctor personally, especially in big cases.
+also contact the doctor personally, especially in big(ger) cases.

-If you have stated something on your application that indicates a possible preexisting condition, even if the doctor?s records do not mention that medical condition, the insurance companies will exclude coverage based on what you wrote on your application.
+Even if the doctor’s records do not mention that medical condition, if you have stated a condition that may be serious, the insurance companies may exclude coverage based on what you wrote on your application.